HL7/FHIRPath/input/pages/index.md

 Returns the length of the input string.
 If the input collection is empty (`{ }`), the result is empty.

+If the input collection contains multiple items, the evaluation of the expression will end and signal an error to the calling environment.

 #### toChars() : collection

 Returns the list of characters in the input string.
 If the input collection is empty (`{ }`), the result is empty.

+If the input collection contains multiple items, the evaluation of the expression will end and signal an error to the calling environment.

 ``` fhirpath
 'abc'.toChars() // { 'a', 'b', 'c' }